JaaLynch/covid/README.md

 ### Detailed Report

-In depth analysis notebook is here [Notebook](covidVisualizations.ipynb "link to notebook")|[Notebook](covidVisualizations.html "link to notebook") and contains:
+In depth analysis notebook is here [Notebook](covidVisualizations.ipynb "link to notebook") | [HTML](covidVisualizations.html "link to notebook") and contains:

 * Section 1:
 ** Deaths and Death Rate (per 100k people) by State